Association of the IceCube neutrinos with CAZ blazar light curves

 \subsubsection{RFC$^\dagger$ sample}

 The Radio Fundamental Catalog (RFC\footnote{\href{https://astrogeo.org/sol/rfc/}{https://astrogeo.org/sol/rfc/}}) contains tens of thousands of precisely localized compact radio sources detected via very long baseline interferometry (VLBI).
-A subsample of it, limited to $S_\text{X-band}^{\text{VLBI}} \geq 150$~mJy, can be considered statistically complete as a result of observations by the VCS (Very Long Baseline Array calibrator surveys; e.g., \citealt{kovalev2007_vcs5, gordon2016_vcsii}) and LBA (Australian Long Baseline Array; e.g., \citealt{petrov2019_lba}).
+A subsample of it, limited to $S_\text{X-band}^{\text{VLBI}} \geq 150$~mJy, can be considered statistically complete as a result of observations by the VCS (Very Long Baseline Array calibrator surveys; e.g., \citealt{kovalev2007_vcs5, gordon2016_vcsii}) and Australian LBA (Australian Long Baseline Array; e.g., \citealt{petrov2019_lba}).
 Since flux-limited VLBI samples are generally blazar-dominated (e.g., \citealt{readhead1978_flux_limited_sample_mostly_blz}), we began compiling the CAZ catalog using this subsample of RFC\footnote{The \texttt{rfc\_2023d} version of RFC was used in \citetalias{Kouch2025_CAZ_catalog}.}.
 The sources in the CAZ catalog were checked to be: (1) AGN; and (2) unique within $\pm$0.001$^\circ$ (see \citetalias{Kouch2025_CAZ_catalog} for justification).

-Of the 7918 CAZ sources, 3225: (1) are in RFC; (2) are categorized as AGN or candidates; and (3) fulfill $S_\text{X-band}^{\text{VLBI}} \geq 150$~mJy.
+Of the 7918 CAZ sources, 3225: (1) are in RFC; (2) are categorized as AGNs or candidates; and (3) fulfill $S_\text{X-band}^{\text{VLBI}} \geq 150$~mJy.
 These 3225 sources form the statistically complete RFC sample (i.e., RFC$^\dagger$), whose parameter availability is summarized in Table \ref{table_blazar_info} column (1).
 We note that RFC$^\dagger$ is dominated by FSRQs and LBLs, as expected from a radio flux-limited sample.
-There are 1159 sources in RFC$^\dagger$ which are also found in the 4LAC sample.
+There are 1159 sources in RFC$^\dagger$ that are also found in the 4LAC sample.